vegos/RadioExperiments/V3S_vs_V4/README.md

 ## ✔ Conclusions

-The MiniATS V3S and V4 share identical firmware and similar architecture, yet their **High‑Z JFET input stages differ**, giving the V3S a consistent **1–3 dB gain advantage**.
+The MiniATS V3S and V4 share identical firmware and a very similar overall architecture, yet their High-Z JFET input stages differ, **giving the V3S a consistent 1–3 dB RF** gain advantage.

-Both receivers show good frequency flatness across 3–27 MHz.
+Both receivers exhibit good frequency flatness across 3–27 MHz.
-The air‑coil modification greatly improves RF behavior, removes SMA-ground capacitive interactions ("theremin effect"), and — especially on the V4 — reduces SI4732 VCO interference.
+The air-coil modification significantly improves RF behavior, eliminates SMA-ground capacitive interactions (“theremin effect”), and—especially on the V4—reduces SI4732 VCO interference.
-More information about the coil etc you can find on [Peter Neufeld](https://peterneufeld.wordpress.com/) blog.
+More details about this coil configuration can be found on [Peter Neufeld’s blog](https://peterneufeld.wordpress.com/).

-Functionally, both units perform similarly overall; BUT the V3S simply has a slightly stronger High‑Z front-end response which reflects to better reception.
+Functionally, the two units perform similarly in most situations; **however, the V3S has a slightly stronger High-Z front-end response, which translates into marginally better reception sensitivit**y.

-Note that this is covers ONLY the performance of the radios, it doesn't cover any other known problems (V4 out-of-the-box suffers from clicking noise, VCO leakage, noise coming from the headphones-as-antenna traces and circuit, and more).
+Note: The conclusions above refer only to RF performance.
+They do not cover other known issues with the V4 out of the box (clicking noise, SI4732 VCO leakage, headphone-ground acting as an antenna, and other PCB-level noise sources).